cjohnson74/AWS-Deep-Thoughts/README.md

 # AWS-Deep-Thoughts
 In this application, I refactored the existing MERN application Deep Thoughts, which allows users to sign up and create an account, post their thoughts, and share their thoughts and images with other users.
 I deployed this app to the cloud using AWS and replace the back-end API to use cloud resources for storage, database, and computing.
 To accomplish this, I configured a database service with DynamoDB, stored and retrieved static assets using S3, and deployed the app on an Ubuntu server to an EC2 instance.

+# Tools I Used

+(AWS)[https://aws.amazon.com/], also known as Amazon Web Services, is currently the most comprehensive and widely used cloud computing platform, providing on-demand services to a vast array of customers—including individuals, companies, and governments and ranging from startup to enterprise.
+Offered on a pay-as-you-go basis, AWS includes an extensive free service tier, which I useed for this application.
+Signing up did require a credit card, but I wasn't be charged any fees to create the application.

+## I used the following AWS resources in this application:

+(IAM)[https://aws.amazon.com/iam/], or Identity and Access Management, helps ensure secure access to AWS services and resources.
+The IAM user console enables you to create and manage AWS users and groups as well as allow and deny access to AWS resources.

+(S3)[https://aws.amazon.com/s3/], or Simple Storage Service, is an object storage service used by companies of all sizes and in all industries.
+S3 allows customers to store and protect any amount of data for various uses, ranging from web and mobile applications to data archives and hybrid cloud storage.
+For this application, I used it to store and retrieve static assets for my application.

+(DynamoDB)[https://aws.amazon.com/dynamodb/] is a NoSQL key-value and document database that delivers incredibly fast performance—no matter the size of your data.
+This fully managed and multi-region database provides built-in security, backup, and in-memory caching for web applications.
+I used DynamoDB as the database for my application.

+(EC2)[https://aws.amazon.com/ec2/], or Elastic Compute Cloud, is a secure, scalable web service designed to simplify cloud computing.
+As the name suggests, EC2 offers flexibility when you need to obtain and configure capacity for your web applications.
+I used EC2 to configure a Linux server to host my application.